DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```

 A variable `amount_columns` is defined with the function above which counts of the number of columns.
-This is for use in in the next steps for printing rows with their percentage of empty values.
+This is for use in the next steps for printing rows with their percentage of empty values.
 ```
 print("\nColumns showing initial % of missing values\n", (100 * (df_merged.isnull().sum(axis=1) / amount_columns)))
 ```
-The above code was used to print a percentage of missing (nul) values for each row.
+The above code was used to print a percentage of missing (null) values for each row.
 - This was done to an idea of the proportion of the rows that were empty.
 - Some rows, like rows with index 2, had a large percentage of missing values at around 83% for example.
 These high percentages will be removed.
 - Before that, a lower threshold to the allowed maximum percentage is defined in the next step.